The Stinging Fly

 The Stinging Fly is a literary magazine published in Ireland, featuring short stories, essays, and poetry.
 It publishes two issues each year.
-In 2005, The Stinging Fly moved into book publishing with the establishment of The Stinging Fly Press.
+In 2005, The Stinging Fly moved into a book publishing with the establishment of The Stinging Fly Press.
+The magazine has been described as "something of a revelation in Irish literature" by The New York Times.

 Magazine

 History and editors

 The Stinging Fly magazine was founded in 1998 by Declan Meade and Aoife Kavanagh.
 Kavanagh departed after two issues, leaving Meade as sole editor.
 The enterprise was initially inspired by David Marcus and the publication of the Fish Anthology.
 The stated founding objective was to provide a forum for the very best new Irish and international writing.

 Eabhan Ní Shúileabháin became poetry editor in September 2001.
 After 18 published issues, Meade took a break in 2004 and, as he says on the official website, "toyed with the idea of giving it all up."
 The magazine reappeared as Issue 1 of Volume 2 in summer 2005, in a new 75x245mm format with graphic design by Fergal Condon.
 The new volume also introduced a "featured poet" section of four or five pages which allows a relatively new poet to present a more representative sample of his or her work.
 The first featured poet was Phillip Crymble.

 From 2014 to 2016, Thomas Morris was the magazine's editor.
 Sally Rooney was editor from December 2017 until January 2019, and is now Chair of the Stinging Fly Board.
 Danny Denton succeeded as editor in 2019.
 In June 2022, novelist Lisa McInerney was announced as the new editor, the sixth editor in the magazine's twenty-five-year history.